Gender Roles: part one: Moses

 "If he takes another wife, he shall not diminish her food, her clothing and her marriage rights." -Ex 21.10

-According to this, a man has a role before God to make to make love to his wife regularly, to keep her kitchen full of food and to make sure she has all the clothes she needs instead of wasting all their disposable income on video games.
+According to this, a man has a role before God to make love to his wife regularly, to keep her kitchen full of food and to make sure she has all the clothes she needs instead of wasting all their disposable income on video games.
 Yes, this a law about polygamy, but we can reason a fortiori from this.
 If an OT polygamist was required to do these things, how much more a NT monogamist who is instructed to love his wife as Christ loved the church?

-Rev. Dave argued in the last blog response that gender roles are entirely man made.
-Though I agree they are often man made (real men drive muscle cars, chase lots of women and drink excessively, etc.) I hope this blog has at least put forward some evidence to be considered that Moses did indeed have some gender/marital role in mind for a man.
+Rev. Dave argued in the last blog response that gender roles are entirely man-made.
+Though I agree they are often man-made (real men drive muscle cars, chase lots of women and drink excessively, etc.) I hope this blog has at least put forward some evidence to be considered that Moses did indeed have some gender/marital role in mind for a man.